bennetbvarghese/Invisible-Ink/README.md

 The project uses the **_Least Significant Bit (LSB)_** steganography technique 💻 to hide data in image files 📷.
 The LSB method works by modifying the least significant bit of the pixel values in an image to encode the hidden data 🤫.

-Each pixel in an image is represented by a number, and this number is usually stored in 24 bits or 8 bits per color channel (red, green, and blue).
-The LSB technique modifies the least significant bit of each color channel to store the hidden data.
-For example, if the original pixel value is 10010110, the least significant bit is 0.
-The LSB technique would change this value to 10010111, which would slightly alter the pixel color, but not noticeably to the human eye.
-This process is repeated for each pixel in the image, allowing a large amount of hidden data to be stored within the image file.
+Each pixel in an image is represented by a number, and this number is usually stored in 24 bits or 8 bits per color channel (red, green, and blue). 🟥The LSB technique modifies the least significant bit of each color channel to store the hidden data.
+For example, if the original pixel value is 10010110, 🟩the least significant bit is 0. 🟦The LSB technique would change this value to 10010111, which would slightly alter the pixel color, but not noticeably to the human eye 👁️.
+This process is repeated for each pixel in the image, allowing a large amount of hidden data to be stored within the image file 🖼️💾.

-The **_MD5Sum_** algorithm is a widely used hash function that is commonly used to verify the integrity of a file.
-In the context of image steganography, it can be used to check the integrity of the image file before and after the hidden data has been encoded.
+The 🔢 **_MD5Sum_** algorithm is a widely used hash function that is commonly used to verify the integrity of a file.
+In the context of image steganography, it can be used to check the integrity of the image file before and after the hidden data has been encoded 🔍.

-The **_Advanced Encryption Standard (AES)_** is a widely used symmetric encryption algorithm that can be used in image steganography to secure the hidden data.
-The AES algorithm uses a symmetric key to both encrypt and decrypt the data, meaning the same key is used for both the encoding and decoding processes.
+The 🔒 **_Advanced Encryption Standard (AES)_** is a widely used symmetric encryption algorithm that can be used in image steganography to secure the hidden data.
+The AES algorithm uses a symmetric key to both encrypt and decrypt the data, meaning the same key is used for both the encoding and decoding processes 🔑🔓.
 # Dependencies 📚

 Python 3 🐍

-Kali Linunx
+Kali Linux 🐉

-Visual Studio Code
+Visual Studio Code 💻

-Prevent
+Prevent 🎗️

 # Limitations ❗️